orggue/adidas-zaragoza/container-essentials/docker/05_volumes.md

 ### Mount a Volume

-* Volumes can be mounted when running a container
+* Volumes can be mounted when running a container.
-* Use the `-v` option on `docker run` command and specify the name of the volume and the mount path syntax: `docker run -v <name>:<path> …`
+* Use the `-v` option on `docker run` command and specify the name of the volume and the mount path syntax: `docker run -v <name>:<path> ...`
-* Path is the container folder where you want to mount the volume
+* Path is the container folder where you want to mount the volume.
-* Can mount multiple volumes by using the `-v` option multiple times
+* You can mount multiple volumes by using the `-v` option multiple times.

 ----

 ### Sharing Data

-To give another container access to a container’s volumes, we can provide the `–volumes-from` argument to docker run.
+To give another container access to a container's volumes, we can provide the `--volumes-from` argument to `docker run`.
 For example:

 ```
 docker run -it -h NEWCONTAINER --volumes-from vol-test bitnami/minideb /bin/bash